ThomasBrazier/PiSlice/README.md

 Output to STDOUT or files.

+## Installation

-## Dependencies
+### Dependencies

+* ‘pandas‘
-* 'pysam' to read fasta files and 'sammtools faidx' is a dependency of 'pysam'
+* ‘pysam‘ to read fasta files and ‘sammtools faidx‘ is a dependency of ‘pysam‘
-* 'cyvcf2' to read and manipulate population genetics dataset in vcf format
+* ‘cyvcf2‘ to read and manipulate population genetics dataset in vcf format

+### Package

+PiSlice has a setup and can be installed locally with pip.
+Run the following command in the PiSlice git directory.

+‘‘‘
+pip install .
+‘‘‘

+Or

+‘‘‘
+pip install -e .
+‘‘‘

+to make it editable after installation.

 ## Data & Input